markschl/uvsnake/README.md

  *Note*: an altenative would be to use [profiles](https://snakemake.readthedocs.io/en/latest/executing/cli.html#profiles), see [this example](https://github.com/jdblischak/smk-simple-slurm/blob/main/examples/job-grouping/simple/config.yaml).
 This may be better documented in the future.

-It may also make sense to restart failed jobs with `-T/--retries`, in case they failed because of wrong time/memory constraints.
+It may also make sense to restart failed jobs with `-T/--retries`, in case they failed because of time/memory constraints being too conservative.
 Here an example running on a SLURM cluster with a total of three tries and a maximum of 100 parallel sample processing jobs:

 ```sh
 ./uvsnake --slurm --cores all --jobs 100 --retries 3 quality unoise3 uparse